ProgSoc/Constitution/CONSTITUTION.md

 - 5.5.6.
 Marketing Director.
 The Marketing Director shall manage and moderate all Society social media platforms, and shall provide and distribute Society marketing material.

+- 5.5.7.
+Social Media Manager.
+The Social Media Manager shall manage and moderate all Society social media platforms, as well as disseminate all promotional material pertaining to the Society via social media platforms.

 ### 5.6.
 Security

 All members holding access privileges to physical and digital Society spaces (including, but not limited to: the room, website, mailing list, or chat server) shall make all reasonable efforts to maintain the security of such spaces.